 The Company accrues for the cost of environmental liabilities when management becomes aware that a liability is probable and is able to reasonably estimate the probable exposure.
-Currently, management is not aware of any such claims or contingent liabilities which should be disclosed or for which a provision should be established in the accompanying consolidated financial statements.
+As of September 30, 2011, management is not aware of any such claims or contingent liabilities which should be disclosed or for which a provision should be established in the accompanying consolidated financial statements.
 The Company is covered for liabilities associated with the individual vessels' actions to the maximum limits as provided by Protection and Indemnity (P&I) Clubs, members of the International Group of P&I Clubs.